karol-dubas/MultithreadingCSharp/README.md

 # 2.8 - Best practices

-- Asynchronous ASP.NET relieves web server of work and it can take care of other requests while asynchronous operations are running
+- Asynchronous ASP.NET relieves web server of work, and it can take care of other requests while asynchronous operations are running
 - `.Result` or `Wait` on `Task` variable will block a thread.
   Execution will run synchronously, it may even deadlock whole application (if app has `SynchronizationContext`)